 Foreign Language Placement: Whether foreign language courses start at a level above current ability should be determined by high school coursework and University placement exams.
-Credit earned through Advanced Placement, CLEP, and SAT II exams or University foreign language placement testing may be applied to the Global Education Requirement.
-If you plan to continue studying the same language you studied in high school, you should take a foreign language placement exam as soon as you arrive on campus.
+Credit earned through Advanced Placement and SAT II exams or University foreign language proficiency testing may be applied to the Global Education Requirement.
+If you plan to continue studying the same language you studied in high school, you should take a foreign language placement exam as soon as possible.
 Discuss the test result with your advisor to determine the appropriate level of your foreign language course and enroll in that course your first semester.
 Placement exams are offered during summer orientation for first-year students.
 Transfer students should contact Admissions for more information about foreign language testing.
 If you are beginning a new language, no placement exam is necessary.

 Global Education Options

 1. Foreign Language Option